 Was the monthly fee higher than the industry average?
 In some cases, we found that to be true.
 So, we focused on home warranty companies that had the lowest premiums, using $60 per month as our target range.

-By comparing the cost of a warranty company with another warranty company, we were able to find many plans that only cost in the forties, which is very affordable.
+By comparing a warranty company's cost with another, we were able to find many plans that only cost in the forties, which is very affordable.

 We also looked at the cost of the service fee.

 If the service fee was high and we couldn’t figure out why we did not include that company on our list.

 We focused on companies that had all-inclusive plans.
 There are a lot of exclusions when it comes to building up your plan to tailor it to your needs.